 AC power enters the scoreboard display at the power terminal block in the back of the cabinet.
-From this terminal block, power is routed through the power system in the sign.
-The line side of AC passes through a 10 amp fuse on the way to the two main power supplies, which are located behind the Scores display on the right (typically Home) side of the cabinet.
+From this terminal block, power is routed to through the power system in the sign.
+The line side of AC passes through a 5 amp fuse on the way to the main power supply, which is located behind the Scores display on the right (typically Home) side of the cabinet.
 If your scoreboard includes Electronic Team Names, you will find a 10 amp fuse behind the ETN display on the right side.
 This fuse protects the power supplies behind each ETN display.
 Both fuses are AG style and should only be replaced with fuses of the same style and rating.

 Power connections are made along a row of screw terminals on one side of each power supply module.
-The two Mean Well SP-320-24 power modules provide 18.9 VDC to the numeric LED displays and drivers in the scoreboard.
+A Mean Well SP-320-24 power module provides 18.9 VDC to the numeric LED displays and drivers in the scoreboard.
 Each ETN display, if present, uses a Mean Well SP-320-5 power module set to deliver 5 VDC.
 If you replace any of the power supply modules, check the output voltage to make certain it is set correctly.